paulohgodinho/unity-ci-system/README.md

 Templates can have a list of options like `Development Build`, this section can be expanded according to the needs of the development team

 #### Defines
-The Defines List allows the user to have a set of defines that will be used during script compilation of the project, **all Defines set in Unity Editor will NOT go into the build**.
-A text file listing all dDfines is created at `Resources/defines` to query included defines at runtime.
+The Defines List allows the user to have a set of defines that will be used during script compilation of the project, **all Defines set in Unity Editor Player Settings will NOT go into the build**.
+A text file listing all Defines is created at `Resources/defines` to query included defines at runtime.

 ## Building Unity with the CI System
 To build Unity games a dedicated build step was created, it interacts with the template system and allow the user to pick a template to build from.